This is the second installment of our two-part series on how your website can affect your Google Ad Grant. Read part one on website compliance here.

 Here are just a few of the ways that design and user experience can affect Grant performance:

 - Impressions: Google’s algorithm reviews your landing pages to determine how easy it will be for a user to find the information they’re looking for and whether the information is relevant to their search.
-If your landing pages are poorly configured, your ads are less likely to show.
+Therefore, if your landing pages are poorly configured, your ads are less likely to show.

-- Bounce Rate: Poor user experiences can increase your bounce rate, or the rate that users visit a single page on your site and leave without interacting any further.
+- Bounce Rate: Even if the user lands on your page, poor user experiences can increase your bounce rate.
+In other words, the rate that users visit a single page on your site and leave without interacting any further.

 - Conversion Rate: Website quality can be the deciding factor in whether a user who clicks one of your ads will convert, or take a meaningful action on your site such as signing up for a newsletter, registering for an event, calling your hotline, or making a donation.